Are you one of those people that insists they love “seasons”?

 WHY YOU SHOULD VISIT: The Windy City is fun and festive during the holidays, but avoid the crowds and come in January or February for snowy delights.
 This is one of the best cities for skating among skyscrapers, with a rink situated right in the heart of Millennium Park.
 Lake Michigan is also at its most scenic when it freezes over.

 Plus, with a thriving comedy scene, a horde of lakefront museums and loads of delicious eats, there is plenty to do indoors when the cold gets to be too biting.
+A weekend in Chicago sure to be filled with memories!
 From 1,300 feet above the city in the Willis Tower SkyDeck, you can gaze out at it all from a glass box (with a glass bottom, which will definitely give you the willies).
 What makes it special: The Willis SkyDeck is the highest observation deck in the entire U.S.

 9. Lake Placid, NY